Editor's Note: This post was originally published on January 19, 2015, and was updated with additional content on March

 Think about the quickest purchase decisions you've ever made; wait, scratch that, we don't mean impulse decisions (because we know how those often turn out)!
 Instead, think about the purchases you're most satisfied with, and then consider the reasons you made those purchases.
 Some of us here at WSI found that we were most satisfied by purchases that were a) recommended or b) that we had used, tested, or watched a demonstration for.
 It makes sense that the best buys are those where you get exactly what you expect, which is a concept that applies to our point about collaboration (set expectations first!) and the notion of an agency leading by example.

-When it comes to digital marketing, the question is how can you use or test an agency?
-You can't really, but what you can do is check out their site, blog and other digital properties to verify that they're actually doing the things that they suggest you do!
+When it comes to digital marketing, the question is how can you use or test an agency.
+You can't, really, but what you can do is check out their site, blog, and other digital properties to verify that they're actually doing the things that they suggest you do!
 Are they using data to come to their decisions?
 Are they using the tools and digital marketing strategies that they're preaching?
-If a company treats themselves as a client, then you know they believe in their products and services - and that's the most honest form of testing and demonstration that you'll get (short of receiving "free" work, which is something you should be wary of).
+If a company treats itself as a client, then you know they believe in their products and services - and that's the most honest form of testing and demonstration that you'll get (short of receiving "free" work, which is something you should be wary of).

 After An Appropriate Time Period, Results Matter